KatharineME/FASTQ.jl/benchmark.md

 # Benchmark

-Fastq.jl has been benchmarked in the same fashion as entries into the PrecisionFDA Truth Challenge and is therefore comparable to those entries.
+Fastq.jl has been benchmarked in the same fashion as entries into the [2016 PrecisionFDA Truth Challenge](https://precision.fda.gov/challenges/truth/results) and is therefore comparable to those entries.

+The 2020 PrecisionFDA Truth Challenge V2 was focused on difficult-to-map regions of GRCH38 including segmental duplications and MHC regions.
+In the future Fastq.jl will be benchmarked according to this challenge as well.

-## PrecisionFDA Truth Challenge
+## PrecisionFDA Truth Challenge Overview

-- 2016 sequence analysis challenge where entires were competing on SNP and Indel recall, performance, and precision.
+- 2016 sequence analysis challenge where entires were competing on SNP and Indel recall, performance, and precision
 - There were 35 entries to the challenge
 - Each challenge entry consisted of two VCFs: one for HG001 and one for HG002
 - However only HG002 was used to evaluate the entries and choose the winners